Explicit Constructions of Sum-Rank Metric Codes from Quadratic Kummer Extensions: Introduction

 \subsection{Motivations}

-While existing algebraic geometric constructions~\cite{Chen-explicit,Penas-pmds} for sum-rank metric codes are non-trivial, most results are constructed using towers of function fields as illustrated in Figure~\ref{gc}.
+While non-trivial algebraic geometric constructions for sum-rank metric codes exist, see \cite{Chen-explicit,Penas-pmds}, most results are constructed using towers of function fields as illustrated below.
 In \cite{Berardini}, E. Berardini and X. Caruso established the first geometric construction of sum-rank metric codes.
-Their approach employs the Ore polynomial ring \cite{Ore} over an extension field derived from the completion of $F$ at specified places and subsequently develops the theory of Riemann-Roch spaces over this ring.
-This framework enables them to introduce linearized algebraic geometry codes and presents explicit constructions of sum-rank metric codes with parameters consistent with classical algebraic geometry codes.
+Their approach employs the Ore polynomial ring \cite{Ore} over an extension field derived from the completion of $F$ at specified places, and subsequently develops the theory of Riemann-Roch spaces over this ring.
+This framework allows them to define linearized algebraic geometry codes and present explicit constructions of sum-rank metric codes with parameters consistent with classical algebraic geometry codes.

-A principal motivation for constructing codes via algebraic function fields lies in their ability to provide numerous evaluation places bounded by the Hasse-Weil bound with higher genus.
+A principal motivation for constructing codes via algebraic function fields lies in the availability of numerous evaluation places bounded by the Hasse-Weil bound for higher genus.
 Consequently, codes with long lengths can be constructed over small finite fields.
 Classical algebraic geometry codes are known to asymptotically surpass the Gilbert-Varshamov (GV) bound \cite{TVZ-bound}.
-Recent work \cite{Ott-bound} demonstrates that random linear sum-rank metric codes attain the asymptotic GV-like bound with high probability.
-This raises a natural question: whether sum-rank codes derived from algebraic geometry also possess parameters surpassing the GV bound.
+This naturally raises the question: whether sum-rank codes derived from algebraic geometry also possess parameters surpassing the GV bound.